Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 * [Invoke-IcingaCheckNetworkInterface](https://icinga.com/docs/windows/latest/plugins/doc/plugins/21-Invoke-IcingaCheckNetworkInterface/): Checks availability, state and Usage of Network interfaces and Interface Teams
 * [Invoke-IcingaCheckStoragePool](https://icinga.com/docs/windows/latest/plugins/doc/plugins/21-Invoke-IcingaCheckStoragePool/): Checks availability, utilization and state of a StoragePool

+### Breaking changes

+If you are going to install this plugin release, please have a look on the [upgrading docs](https://icinga.com/docs/windows/latest/plugins/doc/30-Upgrading-Plugins/) to not run into issues!

 ### Enhancements

 * [#61](https://github.com/Icinga/icinga-powershell-plugins/issues/61) Adds exception handling in case permissions to access Windows Updates are missing on the system